JamoDevNich/SuperHub3-CLI/README.md

 To view the clients list, simply run the script and type the **client** option in the menu.
 Alternatively you can specify the `--clients` command line option.
 You will be presented with a list of connected and previously connected clients, similar to the one shown below.

 ![Image](https://i.imgur.com/bkLiHQ2.png)

+## Misc
+### Output modes
+There are a variety of output modes available through command line arguments.
+The `--format` argument allows you to specify a `json` or `console` output format, where the latter is the default.
+When outputting in json format, using the `--silent` switch is recommended as this will only output the result of the request.
+A `--verbose` mode is also available.

+### Feature suggestions
+Feel free to open a new issue with a feature suggestion, or fork/pull request.